-Special Collections & University Archives offers digitization and photocopying services for materials in its collections to assist scholars in their research.
+Special Collections offers digitization services for materials in its collections to assist scholars in their research.
 Reproduction of materials is guided and governed by considerations such as donor restrictions, condition and intrinsic value (uniqueness, rarity, costliness).
-Researchers needing to consult large quantities of material should plan to conduct preliminary research on-site.
+We also provide high quality copies of resources accessible in our Digital Collections.

-It is the responsibility of the researcher to keep complete and accurate citations (call numbers, captions, ID numbers, page numbers, and box and folder numbers) for all items photographed.
+It is the responsibility of the researcher to keep complete and accurate citations (call numbers, captions, page numbers, and box and folder numbers) for all items requested.
 Requests for subsequent orders for high resolution images for publication will not be processed without this information.

-Reproductions of our materials (photocopies, digital copies, video and sound recordings, etc.) may not be donated to another repository without written approval from Special Collections & University Archives.
+Reproductions of our materials (photocopies, digital copies, video and sound recordings, etc.) may not be donated to another repository without written approval from Special Collections.

 All requests are subject to review.
 We reserve the right to revise an order due to preservation concerns or time constraints.